 It used to be that only professional pilots like corporate or airline pilots needed to be trained in modern avionics and other modern onboard technologies.
 Today, this same high-tech equipment is being used widely in small aircraft, which means that pilots of these small aircraft must be trained in TAA, or run the risk of being inept at using this equipment, or worse, a safety hazard to themselves and others.

-What's Makes an Airplane a TAA
+What Makes an Airplane a Technologically Advanced Aircraft

 The FAA defines a TAA as an airplane that is equipped with the following: